 A study conducted in Italy and Spain determined that patients with the blood type A+ were 50% more likely to get sick and too require a ventilator, while the O blood type conferred some protection from Covid-19.
 The increased severity is likely due to the propensity of blood type A to form blood clots.
 In one Chinese study, 71% of the patients who died had disseminated intravascular coagulation, a form of abnormal clotting.

-On April 24, 2020, the FDA released a warning against taking chloroquine or hydroxychloroquine.
-Please be aware that these drugs can have life-threatening side-effects for 10% of people in the US, and do not attempt to prevent or treat infection by using them on your own.
+Furthermore, on April 24, 2020, the FDA released a warning against taking chloroquine or hydroxychloroquine.
+Please be aware that these drugs can have life-threatening cardiac side-effects for 10% of people in the US, and do not attempt to prevent or treat infection by using them on your own.

-Furthermore, hydroxycloroquine decreases the effectiveness of remdesevir, a drug which improved the clinical course of 65% of severely-ill patients in five days.
+Hydroxycloroquine also decreases the effectiveness of remdesevir, a drug which improved the clinical course of 65% of severely ill patients in five days.

 A widely available steroid shows very promising results for extremely ill patients.
 In a randomized controlled trial of dexamethasone, patients on ventilators who received the drug were one-third less likely to die (29% vs. 41%).
 Those who received supplemental oxygen were one-fifth less likely to die (22% vs. 25%).
 People who were not given respiratory support were more likely to die with dexamethasone (17% vs 13%).
 Consequently, people with Covid-19 should not take this drug unless they are receiving oxygen or mechanical ventilation.